samuelpordeus/vscode-elixir-test/README.md

 The default keybinding is `Cmd + Shift + K, C` (macOS) and `Ctrl + Shift + K, C` (Linux/Windows)

+### Elixir Test: Run all tests in a folder

+This one does the same as above, but for all tests within a folder.

+The default keybinding is `Cmd + Shift + K, D` (macOS) and `Ctrl + Shift + K, D` (Linux/Windows)

+Alternatively, right-click the folder in the Explorer and select `Elixir Test: Run all tests in a folder`.

 ### Elixir Test: Run test suite

 This one does the same as above, but for the entire test suite.